Kenya unfortunately has the biggest urban slum in Africa.

 The history of its slums dates back to the Colonial Era,

 especially during the time the railway was being constructed.

 but Africans were restricted from entering Nairobi freely, as it was

 So, most chose to live in cheap and congested hovels,

 which grew to become the slums of today.

 Also, the soldiers who served in the

 colonial army build their small huts in what is today known as the Kibera Slums.

-mainly because of rural-urban migration, as people search
+This mainly is because of rural-urban migration, as people search

 for better livelihoods in the larger cities, away from their